Skip to Main Content

 McKnight, Andrew

-Once you've run your search, you can use the "Limit/Sort Search" option on the results page to modify your search.
+Once you've run your search, you can use the 'Tweak your results' options on the left-hand side of the results page to further refine the results.

-If you are looking for books on a topic: subject, keyword and classmark searching
+How to find books on a topic: keyword, subject and classmark searching

-If you are not looking for a particular item, but would like to check the library's holdings for a particular subject, run a Subject, Keyword or Classmark search on the Library Catalogue.
+If you are not looking for a particular item, but would like to check the library's holdings for a particular subject, you can run a keyword, subject or classmark search.

 Subject search:

-This searches across the controlled subject headings of each item in the library catalogue.
+This searches across the controlled subject headings of each item on the library catalogue.

 Classmark search:

-If you know the classmark of the subject or jurisdiction, you may want try searching the catalogue using the Classmark option or searching the bookshelves directly.
+If you know the classmark of the subject or jurisdiction you may want try searching the catalogue using the classmark or searching the bookshelves directly.
 To find out the classmark try:

 In many cases core textbooks will have a number of editions published in different years.
-Once a new edition has arrived in the Library the previous edition is removed from the open-access library shelves and placed in the Library's basement store.
-These earlier editions are identifiable by having a depository number for a classmark on the Library Catalogue.
+Once a new edition has arrived in the Library the previous edition is removed from the open-access library shelves and placed in the Library's basement storage area.
+These earlier editions are identifiable by having a classmark that includes DEP or RES (meaning Depository or Reserve Collection).
 The most recent edition will have a recognisable Library classmark e.g. Short Loan or GA2.C.1 JOW.

 E-books

-You can limit your catalogue search so that you only see e-books and not print books in your results.
+To limit your search so that you only see e-books and not print books in your results, select and apply the 'Available online' filter from the 'Tweak your results' menu on the left-hand side of the screen.

 E-book databases